US STOCKS-S&P 500, Nasdaq at all-time highs on COVID-19 treatment hopes | Business

-The S&P 500 and the Nasdaq scaled new heights on Monday, boosted by technology mega-caps and U.S. approval for the emergency use of blood plasma in treating COVID-19 patients.
+The S&P 500 and Nasdaq scaled new highs on Monday as a gain in Apple shares and U.S. approval for the emergency use of blood plasma in COVID-19 patients lifted treatment hopes and spurred bets of a quicker economic recovery.

 The Dow, however, is still about 5% below its February peak.
 Meanwhile, the next phase of coronavirus government aid remained elusive as top Democrats and Republicans continued to blame each other for stalled talks on the legislation.

-Advancing issues outnumbered decliners by a 2.12-to-1 ratio on the NYSE and by a 1.43-to-1 ratio on the Nasdaq.
-The S&P index recorded 39 new 52-week highs and no new low, while the Nasdaq recorded 61 new highs and 13 new lows.
+Advancing issues outnumbered decliners by a 2.86-to-1 ratio on the NYSE and by a 1.24-to-1 ratio on the Nasdaq.
+The S&P index recorded 44 new 52-week highs and no new low, while the Nasdaq recorded 72 new highs and 28 new lows.

 ALSO READ